SIT111 - Computer Systems

 |Scheduled learning activities - cloud (online)||

-Over the past 70 years computing systems and algorithms have revolutionised nearly every facet of modern life, from healthcare to education, manufacturing to transport, and entertainment to agriculture.
-Computing hardware and the algorithms encoded into software are thus vital to the continued growth of modern society, as are computer scientists - the professionals who design and develop algorithms and computational solutions to many of the world’s problems.
-In this unit students will investigate some of the major computing system innovations over the past 70 years, to understand the role of computer scientists, computing hardware, algorithms and software as drivers of change and innovation.
-The unit will also look at recent developments and applications of computer science that are set to revolutionise our futures, such as digital currencies, intelligent machines, and the Internet of Things.
+Over the past 70 years, computers have revolutionised nearly every facet of modern life, from healthcare to education, manufacturing to transport, and entertainment to agriculture.
+Computing hardware and the algorithms encoded into software are thus vital to the continued growth of modern society, as are computer scientists and software engineers - the professionals who design and develop computational solutions to many of the world’s problems.
+In this unit, students will learn the building blocks of computing systems, from basic logic gates to software applications.
+The unit will provide step-by-step guidance on how to understand the layers of abstractions on which computer systems are based on.
+Students will engage in a series of activities and tasks to learn how each layer functions and how they operate together as a whole to make a complete computer system.

 Unit Fee Information